 - projects which are deemed to be inappropriate and offensive.

 Assessment of Applications

-A Panel of Assessors (the Panel) will review all applications and recommend eligibility and priority to the delegate, Executive Director, Inclusion and Participation Division, within the available funds.
+A Panel of Assessors (the Panel) will review all applications and recommend eligibility and priority to the Delegate, Executive Branch Manager, Inclusion and Participation for approval.
 The Panel will make their recommendation based on the information provided in the application.

 All eligible funding applications will be assessed against the following selection criteria:

 - Priorities.The proposal aligns with the funding priorities in Section Three of these guidelines.

 - Capacity.The proposal demonstrates that the organisation has the capacity to deliver the project and manage the funding.

 - Community Building/Partnerships.The proposal outlines how the project will build capacity within the community to carry the project aims beyond the 12 month funding period.

 - Budget.The budget is realistic and clearly details all expenditure for the project and demonstrates value for money.